You can create a realm around database objects to protect them, and then set authorizations to control user access to this data.

 Oracle suggests that you use the name of the protected application as the realm name (for example,

 Description: Enter a brief description of the realm.
 The description can contain up to 1024 characters in mixed-case.
 This attribute is optional.

 You may want to include a description for the business objective of the given application protection and document all other security policies that compliment the realm's protection.
 Also document who is authorized to the realm, for what purpose, and any possible emergency authorizations.

 Mandatory Realm: Select this check box to create the realm as a mandatory realm.
 See Mandatory Realms to Restrict User Access to Objects within a Realm for more information about mandatory realms.

-Status: Select either Enabled, Disabled, or Simulation.
+Status: Select either Enabled or Disabled to enable or disable the realm.
 This attribute is mandatory.

 Audit Options: Select one of the following:

 Audit Disabled: Does not create an audit record.